micag2025/llmed_certification_FineTuneFlow/README.md

    - Produces LoRA adapter weights.

 3. **Evaluation**
-   - Fine-tuned model is evaluated using ROUGE and other metrics on SAMSum validation set.
+   - Fine-tuned model is evaluated using ROUGE and other metrics on HighlightSum validation set.
    - Outputs include plots and summary tables.

 4. **Deployment Prep**